openconnectivity/Sample-Raspberry-Pi-Code/README.md

 # Building and Running the samples

 A number of convenience scripts have been written to make the development cycle easier.
-These should be run from the ~/iot directory.
-1. Change to the development directory where the scripts are found:
-    1. cd ~/iot
-2. Run the following development cycle scripts as needed
+1. Run the following development cycle as needed
+    1. create_project project_name - create a new project and name it anything you want.
+    2. This isn't a script, but you need to "cd project_name" to run all the other scripts.
+    3. Copy the setup.sh from the Emulator-Code/emulator/dimlight/ directory to the current project directory
+    4. ./setup.sh - This will load all the necessary stuff to build and run the sample emulator project.
+    5. edit_input2.sh - edit the device description input file (<project name>.json) if necessary.
-    1. ./gen.sh - generate the code, introspection file, PICS file, onboarding file
+    6. gen2.sh - generate the code, introspection file, PICS file, and onboarding file from the device description file.
-        1. (optional) To load new a new example: ./gen.sh automation-phat (or whatever example you want) This will copy the correct device description code and generate the .cpp code, introspection file, etc. The currently available examples are: automation-phat, automation-hat, enviro-phat, mraa-example, and example (original simple single switch with no board interface code).
-It will also copy the completed sample code to run the board hardware and the Python interface code.
-So this is everything you need to run the sample.
-If you run gen.sh without a parameter, it will generate new code from the existing example.json device description file in the ~/iot directory.
-This is useful if you want new clean code to be generated (but it won't run the hardware).
-    2. ./build.sh - compile and link everything
+    7. build2.sh - compile and link everything
-    3. ./edit_code.sh - edit the server source code.
-NOTE: This edits whatever server.cpp (or device_builder_server.c for IoTivity-lite) code is currently active.
-It does NOT edit the code in the example directories.
+    8. edit_code2.sh - edit the server source code if necessary.
-    4. ./reset.sh - reset the sever to RFOTM by copying a fresh onboarding file
+    9. reset2.sh - reset the sever to RFOTM by copying a fresh onboarding file
-    5. ./run.sh - run the currently compiled server in the appropriate directory
+    10. run2.sh - run the currently compiled server in the appropriate directory
-3. When doing the client control described below, you should see nice debug messages in the server terminal confirming that the messages are getting through.
+2. To test the project, you will need to run a client.
+Here are some options.
     1. Discover, onboard and control the server using OTGC
     2. Discover, onboard and control the server using DeviceSpy
     3. Test the server using CTT